rcqx/ep-to-timescaledb/README.md

 of a project.

 This repo is based on [brick's data retrieval demo](https://github.com/gtfierro/brick-data-retrieval-demo) by [gtfierro](https://github.com/gtfierro);
-which uses BMS points data, [brickschema](https://brickschema.org/) and jupyter/timescaledb docker images.
+which uses BMS data, [brickschema](https://brickschema.org/) and jupyter/timescaledb docker images.

 In this example: